Feature Propagation on Knowledge Graphs using Cellular Sheaves

-The results of this logical query reasoning approach are plotted in Figure~\ref{fig:transductive_complex_queries}.
-As a baseline, we include the performance of an Edge-type Heuristic model which selects all entities in $\Entities_{\mathrm{test}}$ that satisfy the relations in the final hop of the query.
-We also plot the performance of the NodePiece-QE models as described in \citet{galkin2022inductive} which are state-of-the-art models for inductive logical query reasoning that, similar to the transductive models, are trained only on the $1p$ knowledge graph completion task.
+After extending representations to all of $\Entities_{\mathrm{test}}$, each model was evaluated with respect to each conjunctive logical query structure by ranking all possible tail entities using the Kron reduction of each query subgraph.
+The results of this logical query reasoning approach are plotted in Figure~\ref{fig:transductive_complex_queries} using the Hits at 10 (H\@10) retrieval metric.
+As a baseline, the performance of an Edge-type Heuristic model is included which selects all entities in $\Entities_{\mathrm{test}}$ that satisfy the relations in the final hop of the query.
+We also plot the performance of the NodePiece-QE models as described in \cite{galkin2022inductive} which are state-of-the-art models for inductive logical query reasoning.

-From Figure~\ref{fig:transductive_complex_queries} we see that, even though the TransE, RotatE, TransR, and SE models are trained transductively, we can extend their functionality to the semi-inductive setting by inferring new entity representations via harmonic extension which results in performance that exceeds baseline and occasionally state-of-the-art performance on $1p$ queries across numerous embedding models and ratios.
-We find similar aggregate performance across each of the logical query reasoning tasks.
-In particular, we find the RotatE and TransE models are most amenable to this extension approach, with RotatE nearing or exceeding state-of-the-art performance on semi-inductive graphs with only slightly more new entities versus training entities, and TransE outperforming in higher new-to-training entity ratio environments.
-Similar to the GNN-boosted NodePiece-QE model, these extended transductive models tend to struggle with path-based logical queries at high ratios relative to other logical query types.
+Figure~\ref{fig:transductive_complex_queries} indicates that, even though the TransE, RotatE, TransR, and SE models are trained transductively, their functionality can be extended to the semi-inductive setting by inferring new entity representations via harmonic extension, resulting in performance that exceeds the baseline model and occasionally the performance of the state-of-the-art models.
+We find that RotatE and TransE models are most amenable to this extension approach, with RotatE nearing or exceeding state-of-the-art performance on semi-inductive graphs with few new entities versus training entities, and TransE outperforming in higher new-to-training entity ratio environments.
+We also performed hyperparameter tuning of these transductively-trained models based on $pi$ and $ip$ performance in the semi-inductive setting and observe similar or even elevated performance (Appendix).

-For comparison, we also performed hyperparameter tuning of these transductive training models with respect to the models' average performance on $pi$ and $ip$ in the semi-inductive setting (Appendix).
-The performance of these inductively-tuned models largely mirrors the aggregate performance trends observed above, implying that the representations learned via transductive training alone are already well-suited for logical query reasoning in the semi-inductive setting.